JohnHeikens/CrossPP/README.txt

 linker.exe exits with code 5:
 remove all other compiler paths from PATH

+debug spitting library unload messages: seems to have to do with gl context creation. create as few as possible and reuse contexts!

+facts about sfml:
+rendertextures don't have their own contexts, they use the current context and bind to that

+setactive() must also be called when you don't use openGL but use multithreading

+it's better to have all openGL rendering in one thread! multiple rendering threads using OpenGL won't give any speedup, if they even work! for now, let's just use the CPU for rendering. later we could try to create a single render thread (which renders for server and client) and send all the data to that thread which executes it.

 ERROR: Unable to start debugging.
 GDB exited unexpectedly. to debug this, try running the exe by double clicking on it (not with a debugger)